yoursunny/NDNts/packages/l3pkt/README.md

 const data2 = new Decoder(dataWire).decode(Data);

 // Data signature should be verified.
-// Again, this is a low-level API, so it would look hard.
+// Again, this is a low-level API, so it would look difficult.

 // Signed portion is already saved during decoding. assert(data2[LLVerify.SIGNED] instanceof Uint8Array);